Skip to main content

 Dashboards and reporting

-Sales by channel, margin, best sellers, ageing stock and order status pull from BigCommerce into live dashboards.
-Leadership opens a current view instead of waiting for someone to export, clean and reformat a spreadsheet before the meeting.
+Sales by channel and storefront, gross margin, best sellers, ageing and slow-moving stock and open order status pull from BigCommerce into dashboards that refresh themselves.
+Leadership opens a current picture instead of waiting for someone to export a BigCommerce report and reshape it in a spreadsheet before the meeting.

 Nothing slips